 - Uninstall apps you don’t remember installing.
 These are the most likely suspects in wreaking havoc on your Android device.
 For the love of all things digital, please remove them.

 Unlike iOS, Android OS allows you to download various files from the internet.
 This is a useful feature, but it also poses risks to your device: you can accidentally download malware.
 It’s important to keep your folder of downloads in order and free from suspicious or unnecessary files.

 If your Android device is failing to respond, freezing, or not allowing you to open anything, then you need to resort to more advanced steps.

 Safe mode allows you to turn off any third-party apps and services, giving you a chance to disable malware as well.

-The only thing affected will be the home screen widgets: they will be removed.
-Before proceeding to safe mode, we recommend taking a screenshot of your home screen so you can easily restore widgets after booting back to normal mode.
+Remember, if you use any custom launchers, your phone will look different while in safe mode.
+Don’t be scared — your home screen icons will return after the reboot.
+The only thing affected will be the home screen widgets — those will be removed.
+So, before proceeding to safe mode, we recommend taking a screenshot of your home screen so you can quickly restore widgets after booting back to normal mode.